torch/torch7/doc/tester.md

 General equality check between numbers, tables, strings, `torch.Tensor` objects, `torch.Storage` objects, etc.

-Check that `got` and `expected` have the same contents, where tables are compared recursively, tensors and storages are compared elementwise, and numbers are compared within `tolerance` (default value `0`).
+Checks that `got` and `expected` have the same contents, where tables are compared recursively, tensors and storages are compared elementwise, and numbers are compared within `tolerance` (default value `0`).
 Other types are compared by strict equality.
 The optional `message` is used if the test fails.